qmacro/qmacro.github.io/_posts/2020-03-22-finding-the-pis-on-the-network.markdown

 ansible_ssh_user=pi
 ```

 I've changed the name of the group from "Dramble" to "Brambleweeny", and of course adjusted the IP addresses to the as-is ones that exist right now.
-There's also a variable in this file, `ansible_ssh_user`, but we'll look at that in the next post.
+There's also a variable in this file, `ansible_ssh_user`, but we'll ignore that for now.

 At this stage, we have found the Pis on the network, and gathered the appropriate information to supply to Ansible so that we can ask it to make the networking setup on each host, on our behalf.